Pergolas, Gazebos & Covered Structures project by Trueform Hardscapes in Langley, BC

 In the Fraser Valley, rain is the single biggest barrier to outdoor living.
 A beautiful patio, outdoor kitchen, or seating area sits unused for months when there is no overhead protection.
 A well designed covered structure changes the equation entirely, turning your outdoor space into a room you can use twelve months of the year regardless of what the forecast says.

-A pergolas, Gazebos & Covered Structures project in Langley has to handle conditions most contractors underestimate.
+Pergola projects in Langley have to handle conditions most contractors underestimate.
 Fort Langley and the Otter District sit on silty loam over gravel, which is relatively well drained and forgiving.
 Willoughby and Walnut Grove are mostly disturbed fill from recent development, which varies lot to lot and requires on site assessment before base design.
 Brookswood is sandy loam that drains well but requires edge containment to prevent paver creep.
 Langley receives approximately 1,550 mm of annual rainfall, with the northern half (Walnut Grove, Willoughby) slightly drier than the southern acreages.
 Winter freeze thaw is mild but drains are still critical because of the volume of water.
 Willoughby and Walnut Grove also sit slightly lower than Abbotsford, so standing water is more common on poorly graded lots.
-Trueform engineers every pergolas, Gazebos & Covered Structures project for the actual ground under your property and the actual weather it will see, not a generic Lower Mainland spec.
+Trueform engineers every pergola project for the actual ground under your property and the actual weather it will see, not a generic Lower Mainland spec.

 How We Build Pergolas, Gazebos & Covered Structures in Langley